Christmas tree (drag racing): Blue or small amber lights (staging)

+Large amber lights (countdown)

 After this point, the lighting sequence will be different based on the type of tree and start that a race is using.
-The "Standard" tree will light up each large amber light consecutively with a .500 second delay in between them, then followed by the green light after another .500 second delay.
-A "Professional" tree will light up all of the large amber lights simultaneously, and then after a .400 second delay, light up the green light.
-Some classes will use a hybrid tree, known as a .500 Professional tree, where the delay is .500 seconds instead of the .400 seconds used in a standard Professional tree.
+The "Standard" or "Sportsman" tree will light up each large amber light consecutively with a 5/10 second delay in between them, then followed by the green light after another 5/10 second delay.
+A "Professional" tree will light up all of the large amber lights simultaneously, and then after a 4/10 second delay, light up the green light.
+Some classes will use a hybrid tree, known as a .500 Professional tree, where the delay for the green light is .500 seconds instead of the .400 seconds used in a standard Professional tree.

+Green (go) and red (foul) lights

 On the activation of the green light from either style of tree, the drivers are supposed to start the race.
+The green light indicates the driver has not left the starting line early.

-Leaving the "Staged" line before the green light activates will instantly stop the count down and result in a lighting of the red light and a provisional disqualification of the offending driver in heads-up starts only.
-In a Professional Tree or a Standard Tree with a heads-up start, if both drivers leave before the green light activates, only the first to leave will be charged with a provisional disqualification.
+Leaving the "Staged" line before the green light activates will instantly stop the count down and result in a lighting of the red light, but not disqualification of the offending driver in heads-up starts only.
+In a Professional Tree or a Standard Tree with a heads-up start, if both drivers leave before the green light activates, only the first to leave will be charged with a red light.
 In a Standard Tree with staggered start times, a green light will be shown to the first driver, regardless if he jumped or not, and once the second driver takes the start, if one driver jumped the start, then that driver's lane will display the red light.
 If both drivers jump, only the driver whose infraction was worse will be shown the red light, as if it was a heads-up start.

-If the driver that did not activate the red light in their lane commits a further foul during the run (crossing a lane boundary or hitting the barrier), and the driver who commits a red-light foul does not cross a boundary line, the red light violation is overturned and the driver who crosses the boundary line is disqualified, with the driver who committed the red-light foul winning the round.
+A red light is not an immediate disqualification.
+In all situations where one driver caused a red light to be activated, if the driver that did not activate the red light in their lane commits a further foul during the run (crossing a lane boundary or hitting the barrier), and the driver who commits a red-light foul does not commit a further violation, the red light violation is overturned and the driver who crosses the boundary line is disqualified, with the driver who committed the red-light foul is declared the winner of the round.
+Both cars are disqualified if each crosses a boundary line, except in a final round, where only the first offender is tagged and the second car is automatically the winner.
+If one car crosses the boundary line to avoid an opponent who has entered his lane, that car is declared the winner by default.